glowpointzero/typo3-site-operator/README.md

 configure and run your TYPO3 instance.
 It makes some tedious tasks more easy and fun.

+---
+## !
+THIS PACKAGE IS NO LONGER MAINTAINED !

+Due to the lack of time to invest into its development and public interest, this package will no longer receive updates.

+---

 ## Features
 (see details and how-to further down below)